 The COVID-19 pandemic has caused many healthcare organizations to go remote.

-There’s a lot to think about when making this shift, such as how to communicate with patients online, protect patient privacy, keep sensitive information secure, stay HIPAA compliant, and more.
+There’s a lot to think about when making this shift, such as how to communicate with patients online, protect patient privacy, keep sensitive information secure, stay HIPAA-friendly, and more.

 We’ve put together a webinar with special guest presenter Dr. Danika Brinda from Planet HIPAA to cover what healthcare organizations need to think about when going remote, real-life use cases of practices that were successful, and more.

 Annabel: All right.
 Hey, everyone.
-Annabel here from JotForm.
+Annabel here from Jotform.
 Thanks so much for joining our webinar — What healthcare organizations need to think about when going remote.
 We’re excited to have a special guest today.
-Dr. Danika Brinda from Planet HIPAA here to provide her expertise and take us through some items remote health care organizations are concerned with, such as communicating with patients online, protecting patient privacy, keeping sensitive information secure, staying HIPAA compliant and more.
+Dr. Danika Brinda from Planet HIPAA here to provide her expertise and take us through some items remote health care organizations are concerned with, such as communicating with patients online, protecting patient privacy, keeping sensitive information secure, staying HIPAA-friendly and more.

 Dr. Danika: Hello everybody, and welcome to the webinar.